Last updated: June 17, 2026

 Calling Child Care Aware

 “Hi, I need child care in my area.
 I am applying for WCCC.
-Can you help me find providers that accept subsidy, have openings for my child’s age, and can cover my work hours?”
+Can you help me find providers that accept subsidy, have openings for my child’s age, and can cover my work or school hours?”

 Calling a provider